Regulation of self-driving cars: Washington, DC

 In the same district code, it is considered that:

 Michigan and others

-In December 2013, Michigan became the fourth state to allow testing of driver-less cars on public roads.
+In December 2013, Michigan became the fourth state to allow testing of driverless cars on public roads.
 In July 2014, the city of Coeur d'Alene, Idaho adopted a robotics ordinance that includes provisions to allow for self-driving cars.

 Legislation in the United Kingdom

 In 2013, the government of the United Kingdom permitted the testing of automated cars on public roads.
 Before this, all testing of robotic vehicles in the UK had been conducted on private property.

 In July 2018, "The Automated and Electric Vehicles Act 2018" received royal assent.

 In March 2019, the UK became a signatory country to the Vienna Convention.

 In 2021, the UK worked on a bill to allow self-driving automated lane keeping systems (ALKS) up to 37 mph (or 60 km/h) after a mixed reaction of experts during the consultation launched in summer 2020.
 This system would be allowed to give back control to the driver when "unplanned events" such as road construction or inclement weather occurs.
 The Centre for Connected and Autonomous Vehicles (CCAV) has asked the Law Commission of England and Wales and the Scottish Law Commission to undertake a far-reaching review of the legal framework for "automated" vehicles, and their use as part of public transport networks and on-demand passenger services.
 The teams developed policy and the full analysis report was published in January 2022.

 About misleading representation in marketing, the Society of Motor Manufacturers and Traders (SMMT) published guiding principles as followings: